natnael6825/newnovel.org-novel-downloader-Scraper/ReadMe.md

    - In the VSCode integrated terminal, run the following command to start the application:

      ```bash
-     node your_script_name.js
+     node app.js
      ```

-   Replace `app.js` with the actual name of the JavaScript file containing the code.

 8. **Access the Application**:
    - Once the application is running, it will start a server on a specified port (e.g., http://localhost:3000).
-   - Open a web browser and navigate to the specified URL to access the application.
+   - Open index.html to access the application.

 9. **Interact with the Application**:
     - The application should have a user interface where you can enter the correct name and start chapter and end chapter.
     - After entering the required information, click a button to initiate the download.
     - Wait for the application to finish downloading and provide confirmation.

+    The content of the novel is found on https://newnovel.org/ .So go to the site and copy the correct name.